YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario09/2_Protect/README.md

 #########################################################################################
-# SCENARIO 2.2: Let's enable Pacman's protection
+# SCENARIO 2.2: Let's give Pacman a hand
 #########################################################################################

 We will use Trident Protect to create: